What Christmas Underground is about…

 I have since moved away from this system, but some legacy posts still retain the rating.
 However, this is still useful to give you an idea of what I think makes a great Christmas song/album.

 1. Good songs.
-One terrific song can make a Christmas record, because I rarely consider an entire Christmas record to be truly listenable and enjoyable – and thus I give the good songs great weight.
+One terrific song can make a Christmas record, because I rarely consider an entire Christmas record to be truly listenable and enjoyable – and thus I give the excellent songs great weight.
 One amazing song can keep a lackluster release in the average/above-average range.
 This is a necessity, or most Christmas releases would score down in the dumps.

 I don’t mean to be abusive to Christmas music – I really do love finding fantastic Christmas tunes.
-Its like finding a diamond in a coal mine 🙂 I just think that many artists consider their Christmas song(s) to be an afterthought, rather than a true effort.
+It’s like finding a diamond in a coal mine 🙂 I just think that many artists consider their Christmas song(s) to be an afterthought, rather than a true effort.
 Those who put forth the effort are easily noticed, and vice versa.

 2. Price.
 A cheap record with 2 good songs will rate higher than a higher-priced competitor.